 Western NC Research

-The mountain area of the state is variously identified as comprising between 16 and 19 counties.
+North Carolina’s mountain region, known as Western NC, is variously identified as comprising between 16 and 19 counties.
 For this study, we have defined the WNC region as including the following 19 counties: Avery, Buncombe, Burke, Cherokee, Clay, Graham, Haywood, Henderson, Jackson, Macon, McDowell, Madison, Mitchell, Pol, Rutherford, Swain, Transylvania, Watauga and Yancey.

 All of these counties except two – Buncombe and Henderson – are considered rural, based on population density per square mile.
 Twelve have a density of less than 100 persons per square mile, and several of those have less than 30.